 - Play music that can evoke your emotions or allow you to let down your internal barriers

-- If you are in a group, take turns visiting the focal point to express your grief.
+- If you're in a group, take turns visiting the focal point to express your grief.
 Support one another without interrupting the flow of emotion—place a hand on the back, or sit or stand close by so the grieving person knows they are not alone.

 3) Samhain rituals for letting go

-By releasing those things that no longer serve, you have fewer encumbrances as you head into a time for deeper inner work.
-This may include doing a gesture—such as letting a leaf fall into the water as you speak your intentions aloud—to release something you're ready to let go, such as:
+This may include doing a gesture—such as letting a leaf fall into the water as you speak your intentions aloud.
+You're releasing something you're ready to let go, such as: